ottoman91/ottoman91.github.io/_fin/icommit2.md

 **The Solution**
 {: .text-center}

-iCommit is a mobile money based conditional cash savings scheme that allows farmers to buy agricultural inputs at harvest time for the next growing season.
+miKashBoks(previously called iCommit) is a mobile money based conditional cash savings scheme that allows farmers to buy agricultural inputs at harvest time for the next growing season.

-With iCommit, transactions are conducted via a USSD menu linked to an individual's mobile money account.
+With miKashBoks, transactions are conducted via a USSD menu linked to an individual's mobile money account.
 The farmer would pay with mobile money at harvest time and collect the input at the next growing season by sending his iCommit voucher to the input seller.

-Since farmers have the greatest amount of cash flow at the harvesting season, iCommit would allow them to "commit" to buying the inputs at the harvest time in advance.
+Since farmers have the greatest amount of cash flow at the harvesting season, miKashBoks would allow them to "commit" to buying the inputs at the harvest time in advance.
 Until the next growing season, they would be saving money in their mobile money accounts.

 **Research Evidence for iCommit**
 {: .text-center}

-iCommit is based on an academic article published by Esther Dufflo, M Kremer and Robinson in the American Economic Review (Duflo et. al 2011).
+miKashBoks is based on an academic article published by Esther Dufflo, M Kremer and Robinson in the American Economic Review (Duflo et. al 2011).
 The researchers tested the impact of offering small scale maize farmers in Busia district of Western Kenya to buy in advance at harvest time fertilisers for the next growing season with free delivery.
 Forty percent of the farmers who were offered the option